 Did you know that a fall for a senior can be a life-changing event?

-According to the Centers for Disease Control and Prevention (CDC) falls are the most frequent source of injury for seniors, with more than one in four people 65 or older taking a spill each year.
+According to the Centers for Disease Control and Prevention (CDC) falls are the most frequent source of injury for seniors, with more than one in three people 65 or older taking a spill each year.
 About 20% of falls cause a serious health issue such as a broken bone or head injury.
 And those who fall once are twice as likely to fall again, according to the CDC.

 5 TIPS TO PREVENT FALLS: 1.
 Get Moving!
 Go for regular walks.
 Consider joining your local Senior Center to participate in group exercise.